Disabling a Site

 Pressable allows you to disable sites in your account.
-This feature can be helpful if you no longer way your site publicly accessible for a temporary period.
+This feature can be helpful if you no longer want your site publicly accessible for a temporary period.

 Disabling your site is different from deleting it, as the site’s information and all of its files remain saved on the Pressable servers.
 Additionally, the site will still count towards the number of sites allowed in your plan.

 Only account holders can disable a site.
 Collaborators are not able to disable a site unless they have user permission to do that.

 To disable a site, navigate to the settings panel for the site at my.pressable.com by clicking on the site name or the settings icon.

-On the site settings page, scroll down to find the option to disable the site.
+On the site settings page, click on the “Actions” menu to find the option to Disable Site.

 Once disabled, visitors of the site will no longer see the site or its content.
-Instead, they will see a noticed that the site has been disabled.
+Instead, they will see a notice that the site has been disabled.

 Enabling a Site

 To reactivate a site that you’ve previously disabled, navigate to the settings panel for the site at my.pressable.com.
 On the site settings page, navigate to the Actions menu to find the option to Enable Site.

-Reactivating a site will take effect immediately.
-If your site doesn’t load after reactivating it, you may need to clear your browser’s cache.
+Enabling a site will take effect immediately.
+If your site doesn’t load after this step, you may need to clear your browser’s cache.